-Since, each component only has to deal with a certain frequency range, so you get minimum distortion.
+Since each round speaker only has to deal with a specific audio frequency, you get minimum distortion.

-But their two main disadvantages are high costs and complex installation process.
-All of the components have to be fitted and tuned separately inside the car which makes the installation process very cumbersome and round speakers are also generally more expensive than oval speakers.
+Round speakers main disadvantages are high costs and complex installation processes.
+All of the components have to be fitted and tuned separately inside the car which makes the installation process more complex.
+Installing component (round) speakers are also generally more expensive than oval speakers.

-When it comes to oval speakers on the other hand, the sound quality is a bit inferior as compared to round speakers.
+When it comes to oval speakers, on the other hand, the sound quality can be inferior compared to round speakers.
 But that always comes down to audio preferences.

-If you are satisfied with a really decent sound quality, then oval speakers will work just fine for you.
-And since all of the components are built in a single unit, installing oval speakers is more convenient then round speakers and cheaper too.
+If you are satisfied with decent sound quality, then oval speakers will work just fine for you.
+And since all of the components are built in a single unit, installing oval speakers is more convenient than round speakers and cheaper too.

 Which gives the best sound quality?

-But in cars where space is at a premium for extra components, oval speakers will provide better sound quality because you won’t need to worry about tuning and placement of the components.
+But in cars where space is at a premium for extra components, installing upgraded oval coaxial speakers will provide better sound quality than factory-fitted speakers.

 Which gives the best bass?

-When it comes to bass, generally, round speakers will give you clearer and better bass than oval speakers.
+When it comes to bass, generally, component (round) speakers will give you clearer and better bass than coaxial (oval) speakers.